 Yes.
 All final decisions must be published for the Department under this subpart.
 Decisions can be found on the Department's website.

-APPEALS OF IMMEDIATE TERMINATION OF A SELF-GOVERNACE PROGRAM
+APPEALS OF IMMEDIATE TERMINATION OF A SELF-GOVERNANCE PROGRAM

 § 663.940 Will there be a hearing?

 Yes.
 Unless the Self-Governance Tribe waives its right to a hearing in writing, the Secretary shall provide the Tribe with a hearing on the record not later than 10 days after the date of such termination.
 If possible, the hearing will be held at the office of the Tribe.
 If the hearing is held more than 50 miles from the office of the Tribe, the Secretary must arrange to pay transportation costs and per diem for incidental expenses.
 This will allow for adequate representation of the Tribe.